Simultaneous Polysomnography and Cardiotocography Reveal Temporal Correlation Between Maternal Obstructive Sleep Apnea

 \subsection{Phase-specific FHR changes to maternal hypoxic events}

-Box plots were used to show FHR changes before, during, and after maternal hypoxic events.
-Specifically, each maternal hypoxic event was divided into three phases: the 10-second perihypoxic before the event onset (pre-event), the entire duration of the event (during-event), and the 10-second perihypoxic following the event (post-event).
-For each hypoxic event, the mean, standard deviation (STD), and coefficient of variation (CV) of FHR were calculated across these three phases and generated corresponding box plots to illustrate their distribution (as shown in \textbf{\autoref{fig:FHR_comparison}.a} to \textbf{\autoref{fig:FHR_comparison}.c}).
+Box plots were used to visualize FHR changes before, during, and after maternal hypoxic events, stratified by FHR response type (acceleration vs. deceleration).
+Each maternal hypoxic event was divided into three phases: the 10-second perihypoxic period before the event onset (pre-event), the entire duration of the hypoxic event (during-event), and the 10-second perihypoxic period following the event offset (post-event).
+For each hypoxic event, the mean FHR, standard deviation (FHR\mbox{\textsubscript{SD}}), and coefficient of variation (CV) were calculated across these three phases.
+The resulting distributions are displayed in \mbox{\textbf{\autoref{fig:FHR_comparison}}} and summarized in \mbox{\textbf{\autoref{tab:fhr_phase_summary}}}.

-In Center A, the average values of FHR increased from 136.47 bpm to 142.28 bpm following maternal hypoxia events, and then returning to 137.29 bpm.
-Similarly, in Center B, the average values of FHR increased from 135.13 bpm to 140.23 bpm during oxygen desaturation events, before returning to pre-event levels 133.40 bpm after the events ended.
-An increase in FHR variability (FHR\textsubscript{SD}) was observed during maternal hypoxic events, with a subsequent return to baseline levels within 10 seconds.
-In Center A, FHR\textsubscript{SD} increased from 4.53 to 10.15, before returning to 5.04.
-A similar trend was observed in Center B, where FHR\textsubscript{SD} rose from 5.82 to 10.99, then decreased to 7.35.
-The box plot results reveal that during the during-event phase of maternal hypoxic events, the mean FHR, STD, and CV are notably higher than in the pre and post phases, indicating a marked increase and fluctuation in FHR during maternal hypoxia.
+\paragraph{Acceleration-linked events.} For FHR acceleration-linked events, a consistent and symmetric temporal pattern was observed in both centers (\mbox{\textbf{\autoref{fig:FHR_comparison}a}}).
+Mean FHR rose from 136.65~bpm (pre-event) to 143.84~bpm (during-event) and returned to 136.98~bpm (post-event) in Center~A, and from 135.41~bpm to 139.95~bpm and back to 133.44~bpm in Center~B. Correspondingly, FHR\mbox{textsubscript{SD}} increased from 3.87 to 9.19~bpm (Center~A) and from 5.13 to 10.93~bpm (Center~B) during the event, with rapid recovery to near-baseline levels within 10~seconds of event resolution (\mbox{\textbf{\autoref{fig:FHR_comparison}b}}).
+The CV followed a similar transient elevation pattern in both centers (\mbox{\textbf{\autoref{fig:FHR_comparison}c}}).
+These results indicate that maternal hypoxic events are associated with a transient, reversible increase in both mean FHR and variability when the dominant fetal response is acceleration, consistent with sympathetically mediated compensatory cardiac output augmentation.